-- (i) Properties of materials used in formulations and devices for the delivery of biologically-active molecules; biological, chemical and physical properties. - (ii) Development pharmaceutics, pre-formulation and formulation studies: design and standardisation of medicines for administration to the body by different routes and to specific target sites. - (iii) Functionality of pharmaceutical excipients. - (iv) Environmental control in manufacturing facilities and in the supply chain. - (v) The influence of processing on product quality with respect to biological safety, bio-availability (including bio-equivalence), dosage uniformity and stability. - (vi) Quality assurance of pharmaceutical products and processes. - (vii) Good Pharmaceutical Manufacturing Practice (GMP) and its implications requirements. - (viii) Packaging; purpose, design and evaluation. - (ix) Effect of total supply process (supply chain) on product quality including the requirements of Good Distribution Practice (GDP). - (x) Pharmacopoeial and regulatory requirements standards. - (xi) Degradation Stability of medicines; their evaluation and controlin light of their potential biological, chemical and/or physical degradation. - (xii) Sterilisation processes and aseptic procedures in the preparation of pharmaceutical medicinal products and medical devices; monitoring of sterilisation processes and aseptic procedures. - (xiv) Biological methods of measuring drug activity and the principles of biological standardisations.
+- (i) Properties of materials used in formulations and devices for the delivery of biologically-active molecules; biological, chemical and physical properties. - (ii) Development pharmaceutics, pre-formulation and formulation studies: design and standardisation of medicines for administration to the body by different routes and to specific target sites. - (iii) Functionality of pharmaceutical excipients. - (iv) Environmental control in manufacturing facilities and in the supply chain. - (v) The influence of processing on product quality with respect to biological safety, bio-availability (including bio-equivalence), dosage uniformity and stability. - (vi) Quality assurance of pharmaceutical products and processes. - (vii) Good Manufacturing Practice (GMP) and its requirements. - (viii) Packaging; purpose, design and evaluation. - (ix) Effect of total supply process (supply chain) on product quality including the requirements of Good Distribution Practice (GDP).

-- (xv) Drug absorption, disposition, metabolism and excretion; formulation criteria and dosage regimens. - (xvi) Immunological, biotechnological and radiopharmaceutical products. - (xvii) Dressings, medical devices and medical appliances.
+- (x) Pharmacopoeial and regulatory standards. - (xi) Stability of medicines; their evaluation in light of their potential biological, chemical and/or physical degradation. - (xii) Sterilisation processes and aseptic procedures in the preparation of medicinal products and medical devices; monitoring of sterilisation processes and aseptic procedures. - (xiii) Biological methods of measuring drug activity and the principles of biological standardisation. - (xiv) Drug absorption, disposition, metabolism and excretion; formulation criteria and dosage regimens. - (xv) Immunological, biotechnological and radiopharmaceutical products. - (xvi) Dressings, medical devices and appliances.

 IV.
-THE ACTION AND USES OF DRUGS MEDICINES AND OTHER HEALTHCARE PRODUCTS
+THE ACTION AND USES OF HUMAN AND VETERINARY MEDICINES AND OTHER HEALTHCARE PRODUCTS

-- (i) Normal and abnormal bodily function: biochemistry, genetics, microbiology, nutrition, immunology, infective processes, pathology, pathophysiology and physiology. - (ii) Actions of drugs medicines within living systems: molecular, cellular, biological, and physical aspects. - (iii) Preventative and therapeutic uses of drugs and medicines, including adverse reactions to and their interactions of drugs with other medicines, herbal products and foods, and their clinical relevance to treatment. - (iv) Aetiology and epidemiology of major diseases and the principles of their drug treatment. - (v) Recognition of disease states and responding to symptoms of such. - (vi) Zoonoses. - (vii) Clinical evaluation of new drugs and medicines, post-marketing surveillance and knowledge of pharmacovigilance and pharmacoepidemiology. - (viii) Clinical use of medicines, particularly principles which are common to both community and hospital practice; focusing on problem solving. - (ix) Drug and substance misuse, and physiological and psychological dependence. - (x) Alterations in drug absorption, distribution, metabolism and excretion including alterations brought about byupon ageing, disease and other changesfactors. - (xi) Clinical toxicology associated with drug over-dosage, drug or substance misuse or accidental consumption or exposure. - (xii) Medical devices including Mmedicine delivery devices and other medical devices, including equipment and appliances for oxygen therapy, equipment for continuous ambulatory peritoneal dialysis, peak-flow meters, syringe-drivers and home care services. - (xiii) Dressings and wound management products. - (xiv) Prospects for newPotential of novel approaches in therapeutics,: review and assessment.
+- (i) Normal and abnormal bodily function: biochemistry, genetics, microbiology, nutrition, immunology, infective processes, pathology, pathophysiology and physiology. - (ii) Actions of medicines within living systems: molecular, cellular, biological, and physical aspects. - (iii) Preventative and therapeutic uses of medicines, including adverse reactions to and, their interactions with other medicines, herbal products and foods, and their clinical relevance to treatment. - (iv) Aetiology and epidemiology of major diseases and the principles of their treatment. - (v) Recognition of disease states and responding to symptoms of such. - (vi) Zoonoses. - (vii) Clinical evaluation of new medicines, post-marketing surveillance and knowledge of pharmacovigilance and pharmacoepidemiology. - (viii) Clinical use of medicines, focusing on problem solving. - (ix) Drug and substance misuse, and physiological and psychological dependence. - (x) Alterations in drug absorption, distribution, metabolism and excretion including alterations brought about by ageing, disease and other factors.

+- (xi) Clinical toxicology associated with drug over-dosage, drug or substance misuse or accidental consumption or exposure. - (xii) Medical devices including medicine delivery devices and other appliances. - (xiii) Dressings and wound management products. - (xiv) Potential of novel approaches in therapeutics: review and assessment.